rcherrueau/execo/doc/userguide.rst

 This code reserves one node on each grid5000 cluster immediately available, for a 10 minutes job.
 Then it waits for the job start and retrieves the list of nodes.
-Then, we connect with a TaktukRemote (similar as a Remote, but using Taktuk under the hood, for scaling to huge number of remote nodes) and remotely execute shell commands to get the current cpufreq governor for each core, as well as the hyperthreading activation state.
+Then, it remotely executes shell commands to get the current cpufreq governor for each core, as well as the hyperthreading activation state.
 To each remote process, a stdout_handler is added which directs its stdout to a file on localhost, the filename being <nodename>.out: